 If you provided the app with the correct combination of username and password, you can select the server you want to connect to and hit the large “Connect” button underneath the combo menu.
 The application is set to connect to the best server automatically, so if you want more control over the whole server location connection business, just open the dropdown menu and make a different selection.

 A very important feature that you simply don’t bump into while using other VPN services is the IP changer.
-If you feel the IP address you’ve been assigned just doesn’t cut it for you, simply click the red “Change” button and you’ll be provided with a new one.
+If you feel the IP address you’ve been assigned just doesn’t cut it for you, simply click the green “Change” button and you’ll be provided with a new one.
 Pretty cool, right?

 The advanced view